 |Anxiolytic/Anti-depressant||Combats anxiety and depression disorders|

-- Marijuana plants are stubbier and much shorter, normally produced under conditions that allow for high THC content.
+Well, hemp plants are grown in different conditions to marijuana.
+They are often stalky, tall, and very fibrous.
+Marijuana plants, on the other hand, are stubbier and much shorter, normally produced under conditions that allow for high THC content.

 The obvious difference between cannabis CBD and hemp CBD is that hemp has very little THC; from a legal aspect, all forms of cannabis are currently classed as Schedule 1 drugs and therefore, on a federal level are illegal.